kevshakes/circleci-push-docker-image-to-aws-ecr-demo/README.md

 # CI/CD Pipeline to Push Docker Image to a Private AWS ECR With CircleCI

-This sample project demonstrates a basic steps to creating CI/CD pipeline in CircleCI with AWS ECR integration
+This sample project demonstrates a basic steps to creating CI/CD pipeline in CircleCI with AWS ECR integration to learn

 See the full article here: https://medium.com/@dkhorev/ci-cd-pipeline-to-push-docker-image-to-a-private-aws-ecr-with-circleci-c9a8b568410